freeCodeCamp/learn-advanced-bash-by-building-a-kitty-ipsum-translator/TUTORIAL.md

 ### 580.1

 It doesn't look like that's an option.
-But there is a `-o` flag that will says it will put the matches on their own lines.
+But there is a `-o` flag that says it will put the matches on their own lines.
 Try that one with that command instead of the `-c` flag.

 #### HINTS